bartazouhair/Alx-FrameworkSeleniumAutomation/README.md

   - Takes a screenshot of the search results.

 ## Running Tests
+To start the project, there are three options:
-To run the Cucumber tests, use the following command: mvn clean test -Dcucumber.options="--tags @run"
+  1. Use the Maven command to run the Cucumber tests, use the following command:
+        **mvn clean test -Dcucumber.options="--tags @run"**
+  2. Use the Eclipse editor or the main TestRunner class.
+  3. Use continuous integration with **Jenkins**.
+I have integrated a **job in Jenkins** to automatically execute the code.

 ## Test Report
 The project uses ExtentReports to generate detailed HTML reports.
 The reports will be generated in the reports directory at the root of the project.